embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 As every devboard from ST the F4-Discovery includes ST-LINK programmer so you can simply connect its mini-USB port to a free USB port in your PC.

-The hardware part of the programmer is done but we still neeed to handle a software part.
+The hardware part of the programmer is done but we still neeed to handle the software part.
 You need to install [OpenOCD](http://openocd.org/) or [Texane's stlink](https://github.com/texane/stlink) and in case of Linux add some [udev rules](https://github.com/embeddedgo/doc/blob/master/stlink.rules).

 It is also advisable (required for Texane's stlink) to install binary utilities for ARM Cortex-A/R/M processors: